 Therefore, paraphrasing Benjamin Franklin, conditions of political modernization are equal to the conditions of change in rules of behavior of well-armed gentlemen in this society.

 A question follows: why would the armed gentlemen accept such a change?

 Why Bandits Need Democracy

-This “Chekist Order” that has subjugated courts, the police and organized crime in Russia is a completely new state, no longer the USSR, nor a criminal post-Soviet Russia.
+This “Chekist Order” that has subjugated courts, the police and organized crime in Russia is a completely new state, no longer the U.S.S.R, nor a criminal post-Soviet Russia.
 It’s a police state in which the monopoly on violence, in fact, is delegated by the FSB regional directorate heads.
 With the threat of criminal investigations, they keep a firm grip on everyone, from governors to owners of gas stations.
-When direct physical violence is required to deal with activists, they turn to the Department of Countering Extremism.
-When violence is needed to deal with public figures and even with representatives of the law enforcement bureaucracy, they turn to private paramilitary forces.
+When direct physical violence is required to deal with activists, they turn to the Department of Countering Extremism and when violence is needed to deal with public figures, even with representatives of the law enforcement bureaucracy, they turn to private paramilitary forces.